 - a.
 Each IFDP participant will have a total of 10 minutes (8 minutes for presentation, and 2 minutes for Q & A) for an oral teleconference presentation of his/her choice on a discipline/specialty-specific topic. - b.
-The presentations should be prepared with the PowerPoint presentation (PPT) using a TTUHSC El Paso template. - c.
-The PPT presentation must be e-mailed to Connie Rosales at least 48 hours prior to teleconference, who will ensure that the PPT is ready for the day of presentation (e-mail: connie.rosales@ttuhsc.edu). - d.
-The teleconference presentation should consist of the following components: - Title page: presentation title, presenter's name, degree, affiliation, and institution - Two learning objectives - Introduction - Materials and methods (if applicable) - Results (if applicable) - Conclusions - Literature - e.
-Teleconference presentation instructions: - Utilize the principles of adult learning and effective teaching - Apply techniques of effective oral/teleconference presentation - Use charts, graphics, and tables to clarify your information - Use technology to improve your presentation - f.
-Demonstrate appropriate use of technology - g.
+The presentations should be prepared with the PowerPoint presentation (PPT) using a TTUHSC El Paso template. - The PPT presentation must be emailed to the Office of Faculty Development at least 48 hours prior to teleconference, who will ensure that the PPT is ready for the day of presentation (email: ElPasoFacultyDevelopment@ttuhsc.edu). - c.
+The teleconference presentation should consist of the following components: - Title page: presentation title, presenter's name, degree, affiliation, and institution - Two learning objectives - Introduction - Materials and methods (if applicable) - Results (if applicable) - Conclusions - Literature - d.
+Teleconference presentation instructions: - Utilize the principles of adult learning and effective teaching - Apply techniques of effective oral/teleconference presentation - Use charts, graphics, and tables to clarify your information - Use technology to improve your presentation - e.
+Demonstrate appropriate use of technology - f.
 Each teleconference session will be proctored by faculty proctors, OFD lead analysts and current IFDP participants.
 Since this is a peer-review session, each of you will evaluate your colleagues using the same evaluation form.
-Please be candid and constructive. - h.
+Please be candid and constructive.

+- g.
 Your presentation will be recorded, and a recording of your teleconference presentation will be provided for your review.
-Feel free to share it with your supervisor and mentor. - i.
+Feel free to share it with your supervisor and mentor. - h.
 Please allow enough time for questions and answers and feedback on your presentation skills.